Do Go On - 206 - Dungeons and Dragons

 Yay!

-Yeah, it's confusing.
+God, it's confusing.

-Yeah.
-Especially looking at your seat over there.
+Especially looking at your sit over there.

 Yeah, no, I'm just quite short.

-Sorry, I know, Andrew, you there, didn't I?
+Sorry, I no-anded you there, didn't I?

-Yeah, you know, Andrew.
+Yeah, you know-anded.

-I've flunked out of your school.
+I flunked out of him from school.

-Huh?
 That's actually one of your nicknames from childhood.

-It's such a tiny tush.
+It's such tiny tush.

 So tiny, it's not existent.

-I just wanted to give people an accurate, because I imagine people, you know, when they're
+I just want to give people an accurate,

-listening, they like to imagine what we're doing.
+they like to imagine what we're doing.

-If you're listening while driving your car, we're also driving our car right now.
+we're also driving our car right now.

-Yeah, I'm wearing a bald gown.
+Yeah, I'm wearing a ball gown.

 Yeah.

-What is Matt?
 I'm wearing a bald cap.

-The cow's electric.
+The car's electric.

-You just said bald cap.
+You just said bald gown?

-I thought you were, for some reason I thought
+I thought you were, for some reason I thought you were going to say bald cap.

 No feathers.